Fizzyo/Architecture/Readme.md

 To aggregate data together for reporting and Machine Learning we are recommending collating game data in DataBase, such as Azure SQL.

-Their will be an API and Azure Function will anonymise the data before it makes its way into Azure SQL.[HealthVault Developer API](https://developer.healthvault.com/DataType)
+Their will be an API and Azure Function will anonymise the data before it makes its way into Azure SQL.
+More details on[HealthVault Developer API](https://developer.healthvault.com)

  This will provide the the ability to source data from other devices (i.e., fitness trackers, etc.)